-The Rhodes East Collaboration Area Stakeholder Group is chaired by Eastern City District Commissioner, Maria Atkinson, and includes representatives from City of Canada Bay Council, Sydney Water, Sydney Olympic Park Authority and the NSW Department of Planning and Environment.
+The Rhodes East Collaboration Area Stakeholder Group is chaired by the Commission’s Eastern City District Commissioner and includes representatives from City of Canada Bay Council, Sydney Water, Sydney Olympic Park Authority and the NSW Department of Planning and Environment.

 The Rhodes East Collaboration Area Stakeholder Group has identified two key issues preventing the delivery of sustainable utilities in the Rhodes East Collaboration Area.
 These are the limitations of the planning framework in requiring strata schemes to connect to recycled water, and capacity constraints with the current water recycling plant at Sydney Olympic Park.

 The Commission is facilitating discussion between stakeholders about how these issues might be resolved and is working with the Collaboration Area Stakeholder Group to investigate how existing regulatory frameworks can be used to encourage the uptake of sustainable utilities.

 $740m Liverpool Health and Academic Precinct

 Due for completion by 2026, the redevelopment will include a new comprehensive and integrated cancer centre, an expanded emergency department, and enhanced neonatal intensive care, maternity and critical care.